-To perform the 'Big ears' manoeuvre, take the outermost line on each A-riser (the 3A3-line on the specific A-riser) and simultaneously, smoothly pull them outward and downward.
+To perform the 'Big ears' manoeuvre, take the line on each A-riser and simultaneously, smoothly pull them outward and downward.
 The wingtips will fold in.

 To re-establish forward speed and the correct angle of attack, accelerate once the ears are pulled.